 The diffusion of telemedicine increases pressure to develop specific training programs for physicians, medical students, and other clinicians using telemedicine as a medium for providing patient care.
 Some challenges related to affective distance, remote body, and the transformation of sensory perceptions increase the lack of confidence about clinical diagnosis.
 The main purpose of our research program is to describe and understand how clinical work is accomplished during teleconsultations.
 Based on interaction analysis of patient-provider interactions during teleconsultations, we created various form or training tools such as online learning or simulations.

-The purpose of this project is to identify the information needs related to COVID-19 for different patient groups and to design tailored digital health messages for primary care practices.
+The purpose of this project is to identify the information needs for different patient groups and to design tailored digital health messages for primary care practices.
 Following an iterative process of patient feedback, we will design tailored content according to the information needs of the patients.